scottturneruon/STEM_book/content/physical_computing/EGGBot/EGGBot.md

 Now for the challenge put all these together to copy what is shown below.
 Now, put the egg-bot on the paper, with the pen lids off, press the green triangle and the motors should be spun in different directions.

 This is a junkbot so it may just cause the bot to move a slightly  different directions but hopefully it should just draw some squiggly lines.

-# Computational Thinking

-## Thomas's Tangles

-A recently released book Teaching Computing Unplugged in Primary Schools edited by Helen Caldwell (University of Northampton) and Neil Smith (Open University) has a number of interesting chapters by authors who are passionate about how computing is taught in schools.
-The central theme is unplugged activities, without using computers, but still teach the fundamental of computational thinking.

-Ok, confession time.
-I co-wrote, along with Katharine Childs (Raspberry Pi Foudation), Chapter 3 Artists so I am biased here, but I believe in the central theme of Unplugged Computing.
-Computing, and Computational Thinking in general, is not just about programming and using a computer (though using computers and programming are vitally important to Computing) but it is also about many other things including problem-solving, being creative and working collaboratively.

-Chapter 3 is about linking these computational thinking ideas to produce visual art, by applying computing principles including repetition, following and refining algorithms, and abstraction.
-The chapter also looks, how these links have already being made, with examples such Sol Le Witt where not all the work that was produced by the artist himself, but some by others following his written instructions - in other words an algorithm.
-There is even a game Thomas's Tangles

-The other chapters make links with areas such as Robots, Musicians, Explorers, Magicians, Gamers, Cooks and Scientists.